AndyMoran/falcon9-bayesian-reliability-analysis/README.md

 - Payload mass

-This structure allows the model to share information across missions while still capturing real differences between Blocks and orbits.
-It also avoids misleading comparisons by separating intrinsic reliability from the operational environment.
+This structure lets the model share information across missions while still capturing real differences between Blocks and orbits.
+It avoids misleading comparisons by separating hardware reliability from operational environment.

 Inference is performed with PyMC.

+## 2.1 Convergence Diagnostics

+The model’s convergence was checked using standard Bayesian diagnostics:

+- r̂ values were all at or very near 1.00, showing stable chains.

+- Effective sample sizes (ESS) were high for both bulk and tail estimates.

+- Trace plots showed good mixing with no drift or sticking.

+- Energy plots showed no pathological behaviour.

+- No divergences were reported after tuning.

+These checks give confidence that the posterior summaries are reliable and that the hierarchical structure is well‑behaved.

 ## 3. Results

 ### 3.1 Block × Orbit Reliability

 Landing reliability varies sharply by orbit class.

-LEO missions show high posterior means.
+- LEO missions show high posterior means.

-High‑energy missions show much lower recovery probability.
+- High‑energy missions show much lower recovery probability.

+Block differences exist, but orbit class dominates.

 ### 3.2 Mission‑Level Reliability

-Each mission’s posterior mean and 90% credible interval shows the uncertainty inherent in operational recovery.
-Some missions are well‑constrained; others have wide intervals due to limited data.
+Each mission’s posterior mean and 90% credible interval shows the uncertainty inherent in recovery.

+Well‑sampled missions are tightly constrained.

+Rare or high‑energy missions have wide intervals.

 ### 3.3 Expected Value by Orbit Class

 Using a simple payoff structure:

 - +30 M for a successful landing